StacyKioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 1-Confused smiley: echo "\"(Ôo)'": This scripr prints out the confused smiley

 Task 2-hellofile: cat /etc/passwd: The script displays the content of the file /etc/passwd

+Task 3-twofiles: cat /etc/passwd /etc/hosts : The scripts diplays the content of two files